Alex Barrett: San Francisco 49ers

 On November 27, 2019, Barrett was signed to the San Francisco 49ers' practice squad.
 He re-signed with the 49ers on February 11, 2020.
-He was waived on July 30, 2020, but re-signed three days later.
-He was waived again on August 13, 2020, but re-signed on August 30.
-He was waived again on September 5, 2020.
-On September 23, 2020, Barrett again was signed to the San Francisco 49ers' practice squad.
+He was waived on July 30, but re-signed three days later.
+Barrett was waived again on August 13, but re-signed on August 30.
+He was waived again on September 5.
+On September 23, Barrett again was signed to the San Francisco 49ers' practice squad.
 He was promoted to the active roster on October 7.
-He was waived again on October 26, 2020, and re-signed back to the practice squad two days later.
-He was elevated to the active roster on November 28 for the team's week 12 game against the Los Angeles Rams, and reverted to the practice squad after the game.
+He was waived again on October 26, and was re-signed back to the practice squad two days later.
+Barrett was elevated to the active roster on November 28 for the team's Week 12 game against the Los Angeles Rams, and reverted to the practice squad after the game.
 He was signed back to the active roster on December 12.
 He was waived on December 14, and re-signed to the practice squad two days later.
-He was elevated to the active roster again on December 25 for the week 16 game against the Arizona Cardinals, and reverted to the practice squad again following the game.
+Barrett was elevated to the active roster again on December 25 for the team's Week 16 game against the Arizona Cardinals, and reverted to the practice squad again following the game.
 He was promoted to the active roster again on January 1, 2021.

 On August 31, 2021, Barrett was waived by the 49ers and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the 49ers on February 2, 2022.

 On August 30, 2022, Barrett was waived by the 49ers and signed to the practice squad the next day.
-He signed a reserve/future contract on January 31, 2023.
+He signed a reserve/future contract with San Francisco on January 31, 2023.

 On August 29, 2023, Barrett was waived by the 49ers and re-signed to the practice squad.
-He re-signed on February 14, 2024.
+He re-signed with the 49ers on February 14, 2024.

-Barrett was released by the 49ers on August 27, 2024, and re-signed to the practice squad.
-He was promoted to the active roster on January 4, 2025.
+Barrett was released by the 49ers on August 27, 2024, and was subsequently re-signed to the practice squad.
+He was promoted to the team's active roster on January 4, 2025.

 On April 22, 2025, Barrett re-signed with the 49ers.
-On May 19, 2025, Barrett was waived by the 49ers.
+On May 19, Barrett was waived by the 49ers.